Bradford Bulls: 1907–1933: Greenfield and Birch Lane

 The Bradford Northern club had played at a number of venues including the Greenfield Athletic Ground in Dudley Hill and Bowling Old Lane Cricket Club's ground in Birch Lane.
 By the early 1920s, however, Birch Lane's limitations were clear and Northern began to seek another home.
 Precarious finances prevented the club being able to take up an offer to develop land off Rooley Lane or to upgrade and move back to Greenfield, but in 1933, Bradford City Council gave them the opportunity to transform land at Odsal Top into their home ground.

 1934–Present: Odsal

-Odsal Stadium has been the home ground of Bradford Northern/Bulls since 1934.
-Odsal had also hosted many other sports, including association football, speedway, stock car racing, basketball, featuring the Harlem Globetrotters, wrestling, show jumping and kabaddi.
+Apart from two seasons in 2001 and 2002 when the Bradford Bulls played their home games at Valley Parade, groundsharing with football club Bradford City A.F.C, prior to leaving Odsal for Crown Flatt, Dewsbury in 2019, Odsal Stadium has been the home ground of Bradford Northern/Bulls since 1934 along with regular speedway and stock car racing meetings over the years, BriSCA F1 Stock Cars and BriSCA F2 Stock Cars. having returned to Odsal since 2021.
+Odsal Stadium had also hosted many other sports, including association football, American football, basketball, featuring the Harlem Globetrotters, wrestling, show jumping and kabaddi.
 The stadium's largest attendances was 102,569, when Halifax played Warrington on 5 May 1954 in the Challenge Cup Final replay.

-The few home matches played during the abandoned 2020 season and three home matches of the 2021 season were played at Dewsbury's Crown Flatt ground as Odsal Stadium was a financial struggle at £450,000 rent per year.
-Bradford returned to Odsal during the 2021 season.